Xin-tian/npKeras/README.md

 To optimize execution npKeras use NCHW data format which may differ from Keras NHWC.
 Input data could be easily converted if necessary:  np.reshape(X, (-1, 1, 28, 28))

 A dedicated function for exporting trained Keras model weights is provided for transport into npKeras in pickle format.
-During import, the layers are identified by names between Keras and npKeras, and should have identical input shape and output shape.
+During import, the layers are identified by names between Keras and npKeras and should have identical input shape and output shape.